-A successful cloud implementation has undeniable benefits for maintenance organizations.
+A successful cloud solution has undeniable benefits for maintenance organizations.
 Factors like real-time updates and relative ease of scalability are obvious advantages.
-Properly implemented, moving your maintenance activities to the cloud can also help your organization maintain a “single source of truth.”
+With the right solution, moving your maintenance activities to the cloud can lead to , improve , and help your organization maintain a “single source of truth.”
 In other words, it will help to ensure that everyone has the same information and remove data conflicts.

-When done right, a cloud implementation can also help planners, schedulers, and technicians to be more flexible in their approaches to maintenance and reliability.
+When done right, a cloud implementation can also help planners, schedulers, and technicians to be more flexible in their approaches to , scheduling, execution, and .
 For more on some of the benefits specific to maintenance, please see “Maintenance in the Cloud.”

 Realizing the greatest benefits from cloud for maintenance relies on the implementation being conducted successfully.
 One of the most important factors to remember is that moving to the cloud is not just a decision about technology.
 Cloud migration is far more involved than simply taking your current on-premise software and reproducing it on a hosted server.

 The impacts go beyond those involved in most technology purchase decisions.
 Cloud for maintenance implementation must be viewed first and foremost as a business decision.
 There are many advantages beyond improving and writing better .
 When it’s done correctly, and you have the right in the cloud, it can help with your , improve , and help the complete both faster and more thoroughly.

 This is because the cloud has the potential to change the entire way you conduct maintenance, from planning decisions all the way through to turning the bolts.
 A cloud solution that is truly maintenance-oriented should improve the entire .
 Improving the is just the start.
 Ideally, it should help to improve the of and make life easier for both the and the department.